silly.net.udp

 - Parameters:

-address(string): Default destination address, e.g."127.0.0.1:8080"bind_address(string, optional): Local address to bind the client socket to
+address(string): default destination, e.g."127.0.0.1:8080"opts(table|nil, optional):bindaddr(string|nil): local address to bind the client socket to

 local udp = require "silly.net.udp"

-local fd, err = udp.connect("127.0.0.1:8989")
+local sock, err = udp.connect("127.0.0.1:8989")

-if not fd then
+if not sock then

 print("Connect failed:", err)